smattingly/database-tutorial/part1.md

 1 row in set (0.00 sec)
 ```

 Note that the value that you see for `check_in_time` will be different from the one shown above.
-It should be today's date, and the time should be correct except for the hour.
-(The discrepancy in the hour is because the Cloud9 hosting server is set for a different time zone.
+It should be today's date, and the time should match the time that you executed the `INSERT` statement.
+(Note that the time come's from the database server's clock, which may be set for a different time zone.
 Don't worry about this now.)

 Even though your `INSERT` provided no value for `check_in_time`, MySQL automatically stored the server's current time in that column of your new record.
 To understand why, you must look at the details of the `visit` table's definition.